Ferris-Labs/site-draft/content/en/docs/User Guide/project_creation_and_users_within_project.md

 ---
 title: "Project Creation & Users within the Project"
 linkTitle: "Project Creation & Users within the Project"
+tags: [projects, users]
+categories: []
 weight: -12
 description: >
   Overview and "How to" create Projects and Users within the Project.
 ---

-In this subcategory the creation of new projects and users withtin the project will be elaborated.
+In this section the creation of new projects and users withtin the project is described in detail.

 #### Project

-1. Click on Projects in the menu on the left side to open dropdown and then on List Projects
+1. Click on Projects in the left hand navigation and then select List Projects
 2. Click on "+Add"

 ![](/images/list_projects_add.png)